OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 * :ref:`SSH client configuration <node_ssh_config>`
 * gathering of :ref:`host SSH public keys <node_ssh_known_hosts>`

-.. note:: This section complements the `Configure Passwordless SSH` section within the Node Installation guides with advanced usage and configuration of the SSH.
+.. note:: This section extends the `Configure Passwordless SSH` step within the Node installation guides with advanced SSH configuration and usage.

 .. _node_ssh_agent:

 Authentication Agent
 =====================

 Integrated OpenNebula **SSH Authentication Agent** service is automatically started on the Front-end by implicit dependencies of OpenNebula.
-During the start, it imports the default SSH private keys of ``oneadmin`` user from directory ``/var/lib/one/.ssh/`` on the Front-end and securely delegates them to the hypervisor Hosts for the OpenNebula driver operations which need to make connections between the Hosts or back to the Front-end.
+During the start, it imports the default SSH private keys of ``oneadmin`` user from directory ``/var/lib/one/.ssh/`` on the Front-end and securely delegates them to the hypervisor Nodes for the OpenNebula driver operations which need to make connections between the Hosts or back to the Front-end.
 Authentication Agent must be started before or with the OpenNebula.

 .. important::